TyrusHenry0x/SOC-Honeynet/README.md

 For the Windows machine, I modified its **Network Security Groups (NSGs)** to make it vulnerable by deleting RDP restrictions and allowing all incoming traffic.
 I also disabled the **Windows Defender Firewall** to simulate an unprotected system.

-The Linux VM was used to showcase how easily an attacker could target an exposed system by observing authentication logs.

 ### **2. Configuring Log Collection**
 #### **Windows Machine:**
 - Enabled **Windows Security Event Auditing** for both successful and failed logins.